clogerfo/clogerfo.github.io/index.md

 permalink: /
 hidden: true
 header:
-  image: /images/nyc_header.jpg
+  overlay_image: /images/nyc_header.jpg
+  actions:
+    - label: "About me"
+    url: "/about/"
+excerpt: "Click below for info about me."
 intro:
-  -excerpt: "Thanks for stopping by.
-Here you can learn more about me and what I'm up to."
+  -excerpt: 'Thanks for stopping by.
+Here you can learn more about me and what I'm up to.'
-  url: "/about/"
-  btn_label: "About me"
-  btn_class: "btn--primary"
 feature_row1:
   - image_path: /images/strikezone.png
     alt: "placeholder image 2"
     title: "Finding the Strikezone"
-    excerpt: 'Using machine learning to re-think the MLB strikezone'
+    excerpt: 'Using machine learning to re-think the strikezone'
     url: "/strikezone/"
     btn_label: "Read more"
     btn_class: "btn--primary"